-(6) The term "drug" means all of the following:

-a.
-Articles recognized in the official United States Pharmacopoeia, official Homeopathic Pharmacopoeia of the United States, or official National Formulary, or any supplement to any of them; and them.
+- (6) The term "drug" means all of the following: - a.
+Articles recognized in the official United States Pharmacopoeia, official Homeopathic Pharmacopoeia of the United States, or official National Formulary, or any supplement to any of them; and them. - b.

-b.
 Articles intended for use in the diagnosis, cure, mitigation, treatment or prevention of disease in man or other animals; and animals, except for cannabis or cannabis-infused products, as defined in G.S.
 90-113.114, that are manufactured by a production facility or sold by a medical cannabis center, as defined in G.S.
-90-113.112.

-c.
-Articles (other than food) intended to affect the structure or any function of the body of man or other animals; and animals.
+90-113.112. - c.
+Articles (other than food) intended to affect the structure or any function of the body of man or other animals; and animals. - d.

-d.
 Articles intended for use as a component of any article specified in paragraphs a, b or c; but does not include devices or their components, parts, or accessories.

-(8) The term "food" means all of the following:
+- (8) The term "food" means all of the following: - a.

-a.
 Articles used for food or drink for man or other animals, except for cannabis or cannabis-infused products, as defined in G.S.
-90-113.112,

-1 that are manufactured by a production facility or sold by a medical 2 cannabis center, as defined in G.S.
-90-113.112.
-3 b.
-Chewing gum, and gum.
-4 c.
+90-113.112, that are manufactured by a production facility or sold by a medical cannabis center, as defined in G.S.
+90-113.112. - b.
+Chewing gum, and gum. - c.
 Articles used for components of any such article.

-5 " 6 ION 4.5.(a) G.S.
-15A-974 reads as rewritten: 7 lusion or suppression of unlawfully obtained evidence.
-8 (a) timely motion, evidence must be suppressed if: 9 (1) Its exclusion is required by the Constitution of the United States or the 10 (2) Constitution of the State of North Carolina; or 11 (2) It is obtained as a result of a substantial violation of the provisions of this 12 Chapter.
-In determining whether a violation is substantial, the court must 13 consider all the circumstances, including: 14 a.
-The importance of the particular interest violated; 15 b.
-The extent of the deviation from lawful conduct; 16 c.
-The extent to which the violation was willful; 17 d.
-The extent to which exclusion will tend to deter future violations of 18 this Chapter.
-19 20 Evidence shall not be suppressed under this subdivision if the person committing the violation of the provision or provisions under this Chapter 21 acted under the objectively reasonable, good faith belief that the actions were 22 lawful.
-23 (a1) If evid lence was obtained as the result of a search that was supported by probable 24 of the search, no evidence obtained as a result of that search shall be suppressed 25 s of either of the following: 26 solely on the (1) A subsequent determination that a substance believed to be a controlled 27 substance at the time of the search was not a controlled substance.
-28 (2) A subsequent determination that the presence of a controlled substance at the 29 time of the search was not a violation of law.
-30 (b) The co ourt, in making a determination whether or not evidence shall be suppressed 31 under this , shall make findings of fact and conclusions of law which shall be included in 32 ant to G.S.
-15A-977(f)."
-33 SECT TON 4.5.(b) This section becomes effective December 1, 2021, and applies to 34 motions fil ed on o or after that date.
-35 SECT TION 5.
+SECTION 5.
 G.S.
-90-87(16) reads as rewritten: 36 "(16) "Marijuana" means all parts of the plant of the genus Cannabis, whether 37 growing or not; the seeds thereof; the resin extracted from any part of such 38 plant; and every compound, manufacture, salt, derivative, mixture, or 39 preparation of such plant, its seeds or resin, but shall not include the mature 40 stalks of such plant, fiber produced from such stalks, oil, or cake made from 41 the seeds of such plant, any other compound, manufacture, salt, derivative, 42 mixture, or preparation of such mature stalks (except the resin extracted 43 therefrom), fiber, oil, or cake, or the sterilized seed of such plant which is 44 incapable of germination.
-The term does not include industrial hemp as 45 defined in G.S.
-106-568.51, when the industrial hemp is produced and used in 46 compliance with rules issued by the North Carolina Industrial Hemp 47 Commission.
-The term does not include an adequate supply as defined in 48 G.S.
-90-113.112 of cannabis for medical use in compliance with Article 5H 49 50 CECT of Chapter 90 of the General Statutes."
-TON 6.
-This get is effective when it becomes law and applies to gets committed 5 0 PECI TION 6.
+90-87(16) reads as rewritten:

+"(16) "Marijuana" means all parts of the plant of the genus Cannabis, whether growing or not; the seeds thereof; the resin extracted from any part of such plant; and every compound, manufacture, salt, derivative, mixture, or

+General Assembly Of North Carolina Session 2021 1 preparation of such plant, its seeds or resin, but shall not include the mature 2 stalks of such plant, fiber produced from such stalks, oil, or cake made from 3 the seeds of such plant, any other compound, manufacture, salt, derivative, 4 mixture, or preparation of such mature stalks (except the resin extracted 5 therefrom), fiber, oil, or cake, or the sterilized seed of such plant which is 6 incapable of germination.
+The term does not include industrial hemp as 7 defined in G.S.
+106-568.51, when the industrial hemp is produced and used in 8 compliance with rules issued by the North Carolina Industrial Hemp 9 Commission.
+The term does not include an adequate supply as defined in 10 G.S.
+90-113.112 of cannabis for medical use in compliance with Article 5H 11 of Chapter 90 of the General Statutes."
+12 SECTION 6.
+This act is effective when it becomes law and applies to acts committed

+SECTION 6.
 This act is effective when it becomes law and applies to acts committed on and after that date.

-Page 26 Senate Bill 711 S711-PCS45459-BPx-21